nus-cs2113-AY2223S1/tp/docs/team/indraneelrp.md

   * What it does: This feature resolves the user input into a command to execute.
   * Justification: The parser class is vital to the program, as it is responsible for proessing the user's string input and triggering the appropriate function.
 By having a Parser as a dedicated feature, the resolution of user input can be compartmentalised into a specific class, keeping the main code clean.
   * Highlights: The parser splits the user's input string using space " " as a delimiter.
 This resolves the first word of the command, triggering the specific execute function via the switch-case block.
-Then, the respective functions, where needed, obtain the arguments for the particular command by splitting the user input using "/".
-The presence of exact arguments are also determined by checking for the presence of specific keywords.
+Then, respective functions, where needed, obtain the arguments for the particular command by further splitting user input.
+Specific keywords strings are used to check for arguments.
 Then, the manipulation of the ReviewList object is handed off to the Command classes (Eg AddCommand), again to keep a separation of concerns.

 * **New Feature**: Storage
   * What it does: This feature ensures the user's information can be saved into local storage and retrieved